Lebanon Safety Guide

 Healthcare Tips

-• Bring all prescription medications in original packaging with copies of prescriptions
+• Bring prescription medications in original packaging with doctor's letter

 Common Risks